QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/FFC.png">

-* Attach the reviver wires to the correct header on the Pi PCB.
+* Attach the receiver wires to the correct header on the Pi PCB.
 * Feed the ESC white signal wires and the single black ground wire through the holes in the controller case.
 * Place the terminal contacts from each ESC wires in the correct position of a Molex KK 5 x 1 Connector Housing (Ground, front right, front left, back right back left).
 * Attach the ESC connector from the previous step to the correct header on the Pi PCB.